When Your Child Needs a Percutaneous Liver Biopsy

 Your child has symptoms of a liver problem, such as jaundice (yellowing of the skin and whites of the eyes).

-Your child has a chronic (ongoing) liver problem.
+Your child has a chronic (ongoing) liver problem, such as an inflamed or enlarged liver.
 In this case, the biopsy is done to see how much liver damage has occurred.

 Other tests have suggested a liver problem, but a diagnosis has not yet been made.